aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 - `lock` makes the dialog not dismissable via clicking outside, or using keyboard.
 - `keyboard` allows configuring keyboard keys that close the dialog.
 To disable set to `false`.
 To cancel close a dialog when the *ESC* key is pressed set to `true`, `'Escape'` or and array containing `'Escape'` - `['Escape']`.
 To close with confirmation when the *ENTER* key is pressed set to `'Enter'` or an array containing `'Enter'` - `['Enter']`.
 To combine the *ESC* and *ENTER* keys set to `['Enter', 'Escape']` - the order is irrelevant. (takes precedence over `lock`)
 - `overlayDismiss` if set to `true` cancel closes the dialog when clicked outside of it. (takes precedence over `lock`)
-- `rejectOnCancel` is a boolean you must set to `true` if you want to handle cancellations as rejection.
+- `rejectOnCancel` is a boolean that must be set to `true` if cancellations should be treated as rejection.
 The reason will be an `IDialogCancelError` - the property `wasCancelled` will be set to `true` and if cancellation data was provided it will be set to the `value` property.

 The default global settings has the following values:
 - `lock` is true